JTReid/challenge-memd-api/README.md

 ##### Payload Notes:

 We get to define the external_id and this will act as a primary key for the MeMD Member object.
-The address fields need to populated with a 'home' address.
-This is found on the Address object under the is_type attribute.
+The address fields need to be populated with a 'home' address.
+This distinction is found on the Address object under the is_type attribute.
 Members can have both a home and a mailing address.
 If a dependent does not have a home address, then we will use the primary's home address.

   - POST#create for primary members:
     - URL: http://cratebind-challenge-api.com/memd/members